Veronica of the Passion: Legacy

 On 5 September 1892, the congregation Veronica helped to found became formally affiliated with the Discalced Carmelite Order.
 It has grown and now has branches in various parts of India, Sri Lanka, Kuwait, Pakistan, Kenya, Rome and Bahrain.
 The Congregation is governed under six Provinces and centrally administered by the General Team from the General Motherhouse, Bangalore, with Agatha Mary as the present Superior General since 2008.

-Veneration
+Beatification process

-Veronica's cause of canonization was taken up by the Sisters of the Apostolic Carmel in 1997.
-Veronica has been declared Venerable by the Holy See in July 2014.
+Efforts for the opening of Veronica of the Passion's beatification process were made by the Sisters of the Apostolic Carmel in 1997.
+Veronica has been declared Venerable in July 2014.

 Writings

 Veronica left an Autobiography, a large number of letters and some Regulations for the nuns of the third order of St Teresa.